codio/tutorial_yo_angular/.guides/sections.md

 layout: ""

 ---
-#Create a new Template to show a ToDo list
 ###app/views/main.html
 First, let's modify our view (views/main.html) to output our todos items as text input fields.
 Copy and paste the following code into the `app/views/main.html` file (replace everything).